 white colour, particularly their gills.

-Recent research on the ice fish ahs shown that their DNA has been damaged by high levels of ultra violet light coming from the ozone hole.
-They have less pigment to stop the UV getting through.
+Recent research on the ice fish ahs shown that their DNA can be damaged by high levels of ultra violet light coming through the ozone hole.
+They have less pigment to stop the UV getting through so it is more damaging - in a similar way that fair skinned people get sunburnt more easily as their skin is damaged by the uv in sunlight.

 Many other Antarctic sea creatures including fish have antifreeze in their blood so they don't accidentally get frozen solid!